Public adjusters from Sill can give you a second opinion about any property insurance loss claim.

 - Additional coverages in the policy

-- Missed scope items missed by insurance adjuster
+- Missed scope items missed by the insurance adjuster

-- Inflation factor built into policy needs to be added to policy limit
+- Inflation factor built into policy needs to be added to the policy limit

 - Potential coverage under another policy like personal property, business owner, or homeowner plan

-- Unusual or high-end items that don not fit standard insurance pricing
+- Unusual or high-end items that do not fit standard insurance pricing

 - Additional construction details, including multi-story buildings, elevator restrictions, parking fees